ktschroeder/Cloudless/README.md

 Probably should but lower priority:
 - bug: when fullscreen, right click to context menu then left click on main window is treated as double-click
+- Messaging about longer load times for GIFs (try opening local vs dragging from web)
 - make shift-dragging remain smooth visually along axis before releasing, if feasible.
 If we need to not use DragMove then this could get bad.
 - Zen: look back at earlier approach (in feature branch), offer both as different styles.
 - Zen: option for "darker zen": just make the BG black. due to opacities, overall effect is more mellow, and also occasionally shows space-esque black or near black which can be neat.
 But I think light by default is good: seems more visually pleasant.